 - Want fine grain, great shadow detail and still keep the contrast?
-Low teperatures, high dilution and moderate agitation will give you what you need.
+Low temperatures, high dilution and moderate agitation will give you what you need.

-Whilst some people do so, I don’t think it’s fair to directly compare this film to Ilford’s own Delta 100 Professional, as both the grain and the way it’s laid down are rather different.
-That said, I find the resulting images from both stocks to be quite similar.
+Whilst some people do so, it’s not fair to directly compare this film to ILFORD’s own Delta 100 Professional.
+Both the grain and the way the newer film is laid down are rather different.
+That said, I find the resulting images from both stocks can be quite similar.
 If you want supreme sharpness with great contrast, go with Delta.
-If you want to add creamier grain to the mix, then grab a roll of FP4+
+If you want to add creamier grain to the mix, then grab a roll of FP4 PLUS.

-FP4+ is performs equally as well for both indoor and outdoor photography, it’ll take portraits, landscapes, architecture and macros all in its stride.
-Being a forgiving sort, it’s also happy to be pulled down to ISO50, or pushed 6 (yes, six) stops to ~ISO8000.
+FP4 PLUS performs equally as well for both indoor and outdoor photography, it’ll take portraits, landscapes, architecture and macro all in its stride.
+Being a forgiving sort, it’s also happy to be pulled down to EI 50 or pushed six stops to ~EI 8000.

-If you want to see how it performs close to its extreme 6-stop limit, have a look below at a few images shot at ISO6400 (35mm).
+If you want to see how it performs close to its extreme 6-stop limit, have a look below at a few images shot at EI 6400 (35mm).

-FP4+’s fine grain and wide, forgiving exposure latitude means that I nearly always have a roll on standby.
+FP4 PLUS’s fine grain and wide, forgiving exposure latitude means that I nearly always have a roll on standby.
 I mostly shoot it in 35mm and will happily overcook it in development to serve my own high-contrast fetish.
-Compared to Kodak’s TMAX 100 in 35mm, I find that FP4+ gives me results closer to my mind’s eye.
+Compared to Kodak’s TMAX 100 in 35mm, I find that FP4 PLUS gives me results closer to my mind’s eye.
 Of course, this is just my own personal view.

 It’s a wonderfully “punchy” film and has contrast in bags.

-Ilford don’t have the distribution reach of Kodak, or Fuji, so you may find this film to be harder to find and a little more expensive than the alternatives.
+ILFORD don’t have the distribution reach of Kodak or Fuji, so you may find this film to be harder to find and a little more expensive than the alternatives.
 I’d say it’s well worth the small extra investment!
+In short: